 Over time, the hip joint becomes arthritic because of these anatomical abnormalities.
 The joint capsule thickens and becomes inflamed, osteophytes (bone spurs) develop, cartilage erodes, the acetabulum begins to fill in with bone.
 These secondary arthritic changes can develop quickly; puppies with severe hip dysplasia can develop severe osteoarthritis before their first birthday.
 In cases where the femoral head stays somewhat within the acetabulum, and the dog lives without intervention, the arthritic changes continue to worsen over years.
 The hip metamorphosis video depicts this chronic gradual deterioration.

-Clinical Signs of Hip Dysplasia
+Clinical Signs and Diagnosis of Hip Dysplasia

 Usually, clinical signs of canine hip dysplasia develop by one year of age, but in some cases the signs become obvious later in life as osteoarthritis gradually worsens.
 Clinical signs in young dogs (about one year of age) with hip dysplasia can be quite variable.
 Lack of willingness to play, lying down after short periods of exercise, showing pain when playing or when getting up and down and walking with a stiff gait are common.
 Occasionally a popping noise, or a palpable “click” are present.
 Clear-cut lameness may be present but is less common.